bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/azure-ad/new-azure-app.rst

   .. figure:: /_images/identity-provider/azure-1.png
     :alt: New registration

   i.
-Choose a name of your choice e.g. :code:`ivy` ii.
+Choose a name of your choice e.g., :code:`ivy` ii.
 Define a Redirect URI of type :code:`Web` which points to your |ivy-engine|: https://ivy.ivyteam.io/oauth2/callback

     The pattern of this URI is `https://{host}/oauth2/callback` .